Schools are trying to get more students therapy. Not all parents are on board

 NEW YORK -- Derry Oliver was in fifth grade when she first talked to her mom about seeing a therapist.

-She was living in Georgia with her brother while her mom was in New York scoping out jobs and apartments ahead of moving the family.
+She was living in Georgia with her uncle and grandparents while her mom was in New York scoping out jobs and apartments ahead of moving the family.
 It was a rough year apart.
 Oliver, now 17, was feeling depressed.
 A school staffer raised the idea of a therapist.

 Oliver’s mom, also named Derry Oliver, questioned the school’s assessment and didn’t give consent for therapy.
 “You’re so young,” the mom recalled thinking.
 “There’s nothing wrong with you.
 These are growing pains.”

-Note: This story has been corrected to reflect that Derry was living in Georgia with her uncle and grandparents, and not her brother.